dreamtools/dreamtools/README.rst

     dreamtools --challenge D6C3 --submission path_to_a_file

-See below for more details about the usage of the standalone application.
+See `online documentation on <dreamtools.rtd.org for details>`_ for more details and examples.
+The source code also provides a set of IPython/Jupyter notebooks.

 Installation